datthaprasad/Latest-React-0-to-Hero/README.md

 Latest React Templates WIth Animation.
 Started: JAN 2022.
 This will contains all react templates with animation, which is done in the time of upgradiing react skills with css and sass.

+From chapter 2, i.e React main.
+I used sass insted of css.